macedo22/spectre/tutorials/executables-introduction.md

 ```
 This function body tells us that all this function does is execute the simple Action called `PrintMessage` that is defined in the `Actions` namespace.
 An important thing to note about simple Actions is that they can be called during any Phase.

-<u>HelloWorld parallel component takeaway</u> This is a singleton component, so only one `HelloWorld` object will exist and it is associated with the OptionTag called `Name`, whose value is `Albert Einstein`.
+**HelloWorld parallel component takeaway:** This is a singleton component, so only one `HelloWorld` object will exist and it is associated with the OptionTag called `Name`, whose value is `Albert Einstein`.
 Nothing happens to the component during the `Initialization` Phase and no Phase-dependent Actions are executed on it.
 When the `Execute` Phase ends, `execute_next_phase` will execute the `PrintMessage` Action.

 ## PrintMessage Action breakdown
 Since the `HelloWorld` component is the only parallel component and it does not execute any Phase-dependent Actions, the only Action that is run in this whole executable is `PrintMessage`.
 Let's take a look at its struct, which is defined in the `Actions` namespace, a convention followed by other Actions in other executables: